jcantosz/codefresh-jira-event-listener/README.md

 # Codefresh Jira Event Listener

-This application will receive webhooks from Jira and use the change state information to approve or deny a [Codefresh](https://codefresh.io/) pipeline.
-This allows moving issues in Jira to continue a pipeline's run.
+This application will receive webhooks from a Jira issue and use its change state information to approve or deny a [Codefresh](https://codefresh.io/) pipeline.
+This allows changing the state of an issue in Jira to continue a pipeline’s run.
 Jira tickets must have a field that stores the pipeline ID.
 This can be handled by the pipeline creating or enhancing the Jira ticket with that information using the [Jira Issue Manager](https://codefresh.io/steps/step/jira-issue-manager) Codefresh step.

 ![Listener in action](./media/webhook-listener-resized.gif)

-The produced contianer is intended to be run as a Lambda function.
+The produced container is intended to be run as a Lambda function.

-## Container Configuration
+## Application Configuration

-The following environment variables may be set.
+The following environment variables may be set for this application.
 Variables listed with a (*) are required.

+If following the [Setup](#setup) guide, these will be used when configuring [Lambda](#lambda).

 **Environment variables:**